DROPO: Sim-to-Real Transfer with Offline Domain Randomization: Introduction

 In this paper, we introduce Domain Randomization Off-Policy Optimization (DROPO), a novel method for automatically inferring domain randomization distributions.
-DROPO fits a dynamics parameter distribution to an offline dataset using a probabilistic distance metric, which explicitly maximizes the probability of observing real-world data in simulation.
+DROPO fits a dynamics parameter distribution to an offline dataset using a likelihood-based metric, which explicitly maximizes the probability of observing real-world data in simulation.
 The simulator can thus be thought of as a stochastic forward model whose randomness arises from variability in the physical parameters of the scene.
-Our approach, outlined in Figure~\ref{fig:dropo_main}, departs from previous works aiming at tuning DR distributions that either require access to the real-world setup during the optimization process~\cite{Muratore2021DataEfficientDR,chebotar19closing,rajeswaran_epopt_2017,du_auto-tuned_2021} or do not explicitly optimize parameter uncertainty---or variance---in the final distribution~\cite{tsai2021droid}.
+Our approach, outlined in Figure~\ref{fig:dropo_main}, departs the trend of online-adaptive DR---where data from the target domain is collected on-policy during the parameter optimization process, requiring iterative access to the real-world setup~\cite{Muratore2021DataEfficientDR,chebotar19closing,rajeswaran_epopt_2017,du_auto-tuned_2021}---and follows the recently introduced offline setting~\cite{tsai2021droid}, while using a probabilistic metric to encourage variance in the converged parameter distributions.
+This allows DROPO to optimize DR distributions using only precollected data (e.g. human demonstrations) without suffering from the distributions collapsing to point estimates due to L2-based loss functions.
+In contrast to previous claims~\cite{bayessimramos}, our findings support that a likelihood-based method can be effortlessly implemented with a non-differentiable black-box simulator and gradient-free optimization techniques.

-The contributions of this work are: (1) introducing DROPO, a novel method for offline optimization of domain randomization distributions based on safely collected data, (2) an experimental evaluation of DROPO to show convergence to ground truth dynamics distributions, (3) demonstrating that domain randomization distributions obtained with DROPO can be used to successfully train control policies in the presence of unmodelled phenomena, (4) showing that RL policies can be directly transferred to the real world when trained in simulation on DROPO's dynamics distributions.

-The code needed to run DROPO with arbitrary offline datasets is publicly available\footnote{https://github.com/gabrieletiboni/dropo}.
+The contributions of this work are: (1) introducing DROPO, a novel method for offline optimization of domain randomization distributions given safely collected data, (2) an experimental evaluation of DROPO to show convergence to ground truth dynamics distributions, (3) demonstrating that domain randomization distributions obtained with DROPO can be used to successfully train control policies in the presence of unmodeled phenomena, (4) showing that RL policies can be directly transferred to the real world when trained in simulation on DROPO's dynamics distributions.
+The source code for running DROPO with arbitrary offline datasets is publicly available\footnote{https://github.com/gabrieletiboni/dropo}.